-Enterprise generally updates Opportunity 360 once per year.
-Applicant point eligibility under this section will be based on the highest score possible during the period between publication of the 2020 QAP and 9% Application Submission.
+The points in this section are based on the Opportunity 360 scores published and updated annually by Enterprise Community Partners.
+Applicant point eligibility under this section will be based on the highest score possible during the period between publication of the 2021 QAP and 9% Application Submission.